ccollicutt/archive-manager/README.md

 The assumption is that some other process, such as a backup script, is generating "archives" in a directory or directories. `archive-manager` will help to manage those files to ensure that there is always room for the most recent backup file.

-## Limitations

-* `archive-manager` currently only looks for `.tar.gz` files, which is a bit of a silly limitation, but that will change soon enough

 ## Requirements

 * This will probably only run on Linux